Indonesia

 Critical lens – Navigating AI, ESG risks as a global critical minerals player

 The success of artificial intelligence (AI) and climate tech adoption will hinge on a steady supply of high-demand critical minerals such as nickel and copper.
 Though strategically positioned to benefit as a global critical minerals leader, Indonesia’s reliance on captive coal to power production is putting its climate goals and economic future at risk.
-The challenge for stakeholders, from regulators to producers, is managing the industry’s growing ESG concerns, from pollution and ecological harm to the overreliance on non-human intelligence, while contending with the global critical minerals race which is reshaping the nature of geopolitics.
+The challenge lies in funding clean energy projects while coping with surging energy costs, supply shocks and growing ESG risks – from pollution to social harm – facing the mining industry.
+Meanwhile, the industry is contending with a global critical minerals race which is reshaping the nature of geopolitics.

-This session will address urgent questions such as: Can strategies to curb industry’s rising ESG risks keep pace with surging demand?
-In lieu of direct regulations, how does industry align to global just transition frameworks?
-And will the G7-allied economies’ plan to diversify away from China’s stronghold on critical mineral supply help or hinder Indonesia?
+This session will address urgent questions such as: Will the ongoing energy crisis hinder or hasten Indonesia’s energy transition?
+Can strategies to curb the industry’s rising ESG risks keep pace with surging demand?
+And how will the G7-allied economies’ plan to diversify away from China’s stronghold on critical mineral supply impact Indonesia?

 Closing keynote address